 Credit Report – A detailed report that shows a consumer’s credit history.
 A credit report is often used to determine a borrower’s creditworthiness.
 Often when they’re applying for installment loans or traditional bank loans.
 Most direct payday lenders do not pull a consumer’s credit to check a credit score.
 Instead, they rely on other tools such as Chexsystems or Teletrack to determine a borrower’s creditworthiness.
 Having Good credit will often lead to more favorable lending terms from a bank or credit union.

 Merchant Cash Advance – This type of loan is for businesses and does not apply to individual consumers.
 Most legitimate cash advance businesses will get a one time payment from a lender in return for a future percentage of sales that comes in.
-Much like direct payday lenders, an fast cash advance will come with a high interest rate.
+Much like money from direct payday lenders, a fast cash advance will come with a high interest rate.
 We see most merchant cash advances setup now as a lump sum payment to a business in exchange for certain future revenues.
 The FTC has recently launched separate investigations into small business financing that cover this form of lending.

 Payday Loan Late Fees – These are fees that direct lenders collect from a consumer.
 The come up when the borrower didn’t pay their loan amount which becomes past due.
 Some online lenders will give you a grace period of a few days but it depends on the lender.
 It’s important to pay back your short term back advance on time.
 Because a lender can start charging late fees once a payday loan come due.